No rules, no problem: DeepMind’s MuZero masters games while learning how to play them – TechCrunch

 The company’s latest advance, then, is MuZero, which plays not only the aforementioned games but a variety of Atari games, and it does so without being provided with a rulebook at all.
 The final model learned to play all of these games not just from experimenting on its own (no human data) but without being told even the most basic rules.

 Instead of using the rules to find the best-case scenario (because it can’t), MuZero learns to take into account every aspect of the game environment, observing for itself whether it’s important or not.
-Over millions of games it learns not just the rules, but the general value of a position, general policies for getting ahead, and a way of evaluating its own actions in hindsight.
+Over millions of games it learns not just the rules, but the general value of a position, general policies for getting ahead and a way of evaluating its own actions in hindsight.

 This latter ability helps it learn from its own mistakes, rewinding and redoing games to try different approaches that further hone the position and policy values.